-Today, the idea of “smart contracts” is a promising cloud technology for storing various kinds of papers.
-In this post, we will clarify what smart contracts stand for, how they work, and why you need them.
+Today, the idea of “smart contracts” is a promising cloud technology for storing various papers.
+This post will clarify what smart contracts stand for, how they work, and why you need them.

 With smart contracts, you can buy, sell, rent, trade without involving a go-between.
 If you want to get a clear understanding of the operating principle, think of the penny-in-the-slot machine.
-In a traditional model, you would contact a notary or lawyer and then wait to receive a needed paper.
+You would contact a notary or lawyer in a traditional model and then wait to receive a needed paper.
 In a smart version, you insert a crypto coin into a slot machine and get your film subscription or health insurance pop up.

 There is no way to fool a smart contract.
 If one of the parties does not fulfill the obligations, it is subject to fines or other sanctions.
 The other side, in turn, receives full compensation.

 Let’s imagine that you are a clothing manufacturer who wants to expand markets.
 You decide to ship the goods to a new country and want to minimize the risk of non-payment.
 To do this, you contract with the client.
 Your agreement is a micro software that defines the conditions and relevant actions.
-It says that in case of successful payment of the first batch of goods, you ship the next one.
+It says that you ship the next one in case of successful payment of the first batch of goods.